 Promoting British Values at Brooklands Primary School

-The Department for Education have recently reinforced the need “to create and enforce a clear and rigorous expectation on all schools to promote the fundamental British values of democracy, the rule of law, individual liberty and mutual respect and tolerance of those with different faiths and beliefs.”
+The Department for Education have reinforces the need “to create and enforce a clear and rigorous expectation on all schools to promote the fundamental British values of democracy, the rule of law, individual liberty and mutual respect and tolerance of those with different faiths and beliefs.”

 Democracy is embedded within Brooklands.
 Children have the opportunity to have their voices heard through our School Council, pupil questionnaires and regular ‘pupil voice’ events.
 The elections of Team Captains and Vice Captains, the School Council, Anti-Bullying Champions and various other roles in school are based on the children’s votes.
-Our school behaviour policy involves rewards which the children vote on as a class group.
 Each year Brooklands celebrates Democracy Week with a range of visitors including local Members of Parliament and Parish Councillors.

 The Rule of Law: